Henri de Fleury de Coulan: The "Buat Conspiracy"

 Buat was arrested (though he was given time to burn most of the incriminating letters, the drafts of which were later discovered in the English state archives).
-In the criminal procedures that followed it transpired that, besides Buat, only two Rotterdam regents, Johan Kievit and Ewout van der Horst, had sufficiently compromised themselves to be charged.
+In the criminal procedures that followed it transpired that, besides Buat, only the two Rotterdam regents, Kievit and Van der Horst, had sufficiently compromised themselves to be charged.
 Both escaped to England and were tried in absentia.

 Buat, however, had the misfortune to be tried for treason by the Hof van Holland (the main court of the province of Holland).
 This in itself was controversial, as the asserted treason was against the Generality, so that the Hoge Raad van Holland en Zeeland (the federal supreme court) might have been more appropriate.
 Also, according to the opinion of many contemporaries and some later historians, the Executive in the form of the States of Holland exerted undue influence in the proceedings.
 Even so, the Hof van Holland only voted for Buat's execution by five votes to three in October 1666.
 This was after the States of Holland had officially urged the reluctant court to do justice, and de Witt had written in a similar vein to some members of the court.
 In addition, he was convicted after one of the judges who might have voted in his favor (Jacob van der Graeff, the father of the would-be assassin of Johan de Witt, who was executed in 1672), had been forced to recuse himself, so altering the balance in the court.

 Many, then and now, think that Buat did not have the intent to commit treason but was the naive stooge of more sinister parties. or the victim of de Witt's hatred of the House of Orange.
 De Witt's role was ambivalent, as he had clearly supported Buat in the peace negotiations but, when the Orangist conspiracy came to light, had wanted to demonstrate to France that Buat had acted in that matter without his knowledge.
 Although Buat had been used to further the plans of both Arlington and de Witt and may have been naive, the facts of the planned Orangist coup were clear from Sylvius's letter, even if the verdict was harsh, and the sentence of death was in accordance with a finding of treason.
-The sentence was publicly executed by Christiaan Hals, the Hague headsman, on October 11, 1666.
+The sentence was publicly executed by Christiaan Hals, the Hague headsman, on 11 October 1666.